Hip Bursitis, Tendonitis, & Snapping Hip

 The side of the greater trochanter houses a large bursa that lies just under the iliotibial band (ITB).
 When too much friction occurs from overuse, primarily with excessive hip flexion and extension, the fluid sac wears down and becomes inflamed.
 Since the bursa is worn down, the tendon becomes irritated because there is more friction which leads to tendonitis.
 The inflammation can carry over to surrounding tissues making it difficult to differentiate between bursitis and tendonitis.
 Either way, the treatment is similar.

 The femoral triangle is made up of the inguinal ligament which holds the iliopsoas muscle in place, and two muscles: the Sartorius and Adductor Longus.
 The femoral triangle is important because it not only holds the iliopsoas tendon in place, but also houses the femoral nerve, artery and vein.
 If inflammation occurs at this site, it can lead to a variety of other problems.
+Use massage guns if necessary to ease the pain.

 Treatment for all these problems consists of rest, ice, anti-inflammatory medications, and stretching are the initial treatment.
 For the more severe cases, formal physical therapy that includes ultrasound and massage therapy might be necessary.
 Pain and the tightness usually resolve after a few weeks of treatment, but it is important to continue the treatment for a few more weeks to prevent reoccurrence.